Last updated on 2026-02-02

 - Software Developer: Design, develop, and maintain software applications, ensuring they meet user needs and industry standards.

-- Systems Analyst: Analyze and improve computer systems and processes to enhance efficiency and effectiveness within organizations.
+- Systems Analyst: Analyze and improve computer systems, working with stakeholders to enhance efficiency and effectiveness.

-- Web Developer: Create and manage websites, focusing on both the technical and aesthetic aspects of web design.
+- Web Developer: Create and manage websites, focusing on user experience, functionality, and performance.

 - Database Administrator: Manage and maintain databases, ensuring data integrity, security, and accessibility for users.

-- IT Project Manager: Oversee technology projects from inception to completion, coordinating teams and resources to achieve project goals.
+- IT Project Manager: Oversee technology projects, coordinating teams and resources to ensure successful project delivery.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.